The College of Education

 - School of Professional Education and Leadership

-- Occupational Education (BS); Agriculture Teacher Education, Business Teacher Education, Engineering and Technology Teacher Education, Family Consumer Sciences Teacher Education (BSE)
+- BSE: Agriculture Teacher Education, Business Teacher Education, Engineering and Technology Teacher Education, Family Consumer Sciences Teacher Education.

 - School of Teaching and Learning

-- Early Childhood Birth-Grade 3; Elementary Education Grades 1-6; Middle School (Business, Engineering and Technology, General Science, Language Arts, Mathematics, Social Science, Speech/Theater); Special Education (Early Childhood, Cross-Categorical, Autism and Severe Disabilities); Physical Education K-12; Secondary Education 9-12 (Biology, Chemistry, Early Science, English, Mathematics, French, Spanish, Physics, Social Studies; Speech Communication and Theater)
+- BSE: Early Childhood Birth-Grade 3; Elementary Education Grades 1-6; Middle School (Business, Engineering and Technology, General Science, Language Arts, Mathematics, Social Science, Speech/Theatre); Special Education (Early Childhood, Cross-Categorical, Autism and Severe Disabilities); Secondary Education 9-12 (Biology, Chemistry, Earth Science, English, Mathematics, French, Spanish, Physics, Social Studies; Speech Communication and Theatre).

 Click here for descriptions of all classes taught at the undergraduate level.
 Course descriptions can also be found online in MyCentral.

-The University of Central Missouri’s Teacher Education Programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP).
-Many UCM educator preparation programs are also nationally recognized by their specialized professional associations.
+The University of Central Missouri’s teacher education programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 Conceptual Framework Information

-The philosophical underpinnings of the UCM reflective practice model are described in the Conceptual Framework of the Teacher Education Program.
+The philosophical underpinnings of the UCM reflective practice model are described in the Conceptual Framework for Teacher Education.

 The Central educator is a competent, caring, reflective practitioner committed to the premise that all can learn.